qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   late-event policy improved DM reward to 0.659 over never 0.582 and random 0.601 but remained below forced endpoint 0.707.
 Adding a recurrent state is deferred because the simpler exact state has not solved the full mixed objective.
+- 2026-08-31: rebuilt the self-contained paper-style HTML around the complete follow-up evidence.
+The report now defines the task and model from first principles, explains missing observations without calling them a boundary mask, distinguishes learned and forced endpoint policies, reports the original 600+400 epoch reference, shows checkpointed learning curves, and separates positive DM-only feasibility from the negative full-mixture diagnosis.
+Four publication- style figures are generated directly from versioned compact summaries.